CEC & Express Entry Explained

 Express Entry is a system that Canada uses to select qualified skilled workers for granting them permanent residency.
 To many foreign workers and international students, Express Entry is the easiest and most economic way to obtain Permanent Residence status in Canada, however, the stringent documentation requirements and complicated Comprehensive Ranking system have confused many.

-In my seven years of practice as a Regulated Canadian Immigration Consultant (RCIC), I have handled numerous cases under Express Entry, including cases where qualified workers received a rejection of their application due to incomplete documentation, disqualified work experiences, or inappropriate NOC code.
+Years of practicing as a Regulated Canadian Immigration Consultant (RCIC), I have handled numerous cases under Express Entry, including cases where qualified workers received a rejection of their application due to incomplete documentation, disqualified work experiences, or inappropriate NOC code.
 I also worked on wrongfully rejected cases due to man made errors by case officers, and helped clients gain permanent residency which they deserved.

 In this article, I am going to reveal some of the key factors to a successful Permanent Residence application under one of the three streams of Express Entry system, Canadian Experience Class (CEC).